Dominion Anime Review

 Availability

-Available in the US from US Manga Corps on hybrid DVD.
-There was also an earlier hybrid DVD release, as well as four subtitled VHS tapes or 2 dubbed VHS tapes, and even a subtitled LD set, all out of print.
+Formerly available in North America from the late US Manga Corps on bilingual DVD.
+There was also an earlier DVD release, and prior to that it was available on four subtitled VHS tapes (their first release), 2 dubbed VHS tapes, and a subtitled LD set.